Value of the month:

 assessments.
 Neither state law nor the education commissioner’s

-regulations provide any legal right or mechanism for students – or
+regulations provide any legal right or formal mechanism for students or

-school districts – to opt out of required state assessments, except for
+school districts to refuse required state assessments, except for

 certain exceptions such as those involving students with disabilities.

 Stalker helped their classmates prepare for St. Patrick's Day while

 supporting a good cause by selling shamrocks for MDA in late February

 and early March.

 Department has revised the procedures parents and guardians follow to